ABC-iRobotics/mxw-robot/README.md

 https://github.com/ros-industrial/fanuc

 !Note you must add Rosbridge, Robot State Publisher and Joint State Publisher to these projects in order to work with the module.

+## Acknowledgement
+The development is supperted by the New National Excellence Program of the Ministry of Human Capacities (UNKP-17-4).